desoyeDami/simple_shell/README.md

 - Command execution with arguments.
 - PATH handling to find and execute programs.
-- Built-in commands: exit, env, setenv, unsetenv, cd.
+- Built-in commands: exit, env, setenv, unsetenv.
-- Command separators (;) and logical operators (&&, ||).
-- Alias support for defining and listing aliases.
 - Variable replacement for $? (exit status) and $$ (process ID).
-- Handling of comments (#) within commands.
 - Interactive and non-interactive modes.
 - Reading commands from files as input.